rust-lang/book/second-edition/src/ch10-02-traits.md

 Trait bounds go with the declaration of the generic type parameter, after a colon and within the angle brackets.
 Because of the trait bound on `T`, we can call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
-The external code from Listing 10-13 that's using our `aggregator` crate can call our `notify` function and pass in an instance of `WeatherForecast`, since `Summarizable` is implemented for `WeatherForecast` as well.
-Code that calls `notify` with any other type, like a `String` or an `i32`, won't compile, since those types do not implement `Summarizable`.
+The external code from Listing 10-13 that’s using our `aggregator` crate can call our `notify` function and pass in an instance of `WeatherForecast`, since `Summarizable` is implemented for `WeatherForecast` as well.
+Code that calls `notify` with any other type, like a `String` or an `i32`, won’t compile, since those types do not implement `Summarizable`.

 We can specify multiple trait bounds on a generic type by using `+`.
 If we